Fun and Fancy Free: Plot

-Jiminy Cricket appears inside a large house, exploring and singing "I'm a Happy-go-Lucky Fellow" until he comes across a doll, a teddy bear, and a record player.
-Among the records, he finds one titled Bongo, a musical romance story narrated by Dinah Shore, and decides to play it.
+Jiminy Cricket appears inside a large house, exploring and singing "I'm a Happy-Go-Lucky Fellow" until he comes across a doll, a teddy bear, and a record player.
+Among the records, he finds one titled Bongo, a musical romance story narrated by Dinah Shore.
+While he doesn't know the narrator, he still decides to play it.

 Bongo

 The story follows Bongo, a circus bear who longs for freedom.
 Though celebrated in the circus ring, he is mistreated offstage.
 While traveling by circus train, he acts on his instincts and escapes into the wild.
-Initially optimistic about his new life, Bongo quickly realizes the harsh realities of the wilderness.
+Initially optimistic about his new life, Bongo quickly realizes the harsh realities of the North American wilderness.

 The next morning, Bongo meets a female bear named Lulubelle, and the two fall in love.
-However, a burly rogue bear named Lumpjaw misinterprets Lulubelle’s playful slap as affection and claims her for himself.
-Bongo later learns that slapping is the bears’ way of showing love and returns to challenge Lumpjaw.
+However, a burly rogue bear named Lumpjaw misinterprets Lulubelle's playful slap as affection and claims her for himself.
+Bongo later learns that slapping is the bears' way of showing love and returns to challenge Lumpjaw.
 After a fierce fight ending in a plunge down a waterfall, Lumpjaw is swept away, and Bongo and Lulubelle are happily united.

 After the story ends, Jiminy notices an invitation to a birthday party for Luana Patten at the house across the street.
 He hops over and quietly joins the festivities, where Charlie McCarthy, Mortimer Snerd, and Edgar Bergen entertain Luana.
 Edgar decides to tell a story.